XploreInfinity/swift-block/README.md

 **Supported Platforms:**

-Most linux distributions, Windows, FreeBSD and MacOS[Testing on all these platforms is pending.
+Most linux distributions, Windows, FreeBSD and MacOS[Testing on FreeBSD and MacOS is pending.
 Please note though, that I currently have no plans to test it on MacOS]

 **Run Instructions:**

-To run swift block,execute the following commands in your terminal/command prompt:
+To run swift block,execute the following commands as root/Administrator in your terminal/command prompt:

 * First get all the dependencies of swift_block by running the following:
-* `python -m pip install pyqt6>=6.2.2` on Linux/FreeBSD/MacOS or `py -m pip install pyqt6>=6.2.2` on Windows
+* `python -m pip install pyqt6 requests` on Linux/FreeBSD/MacOS or `py -m pip install pyqt6 requests` on Windows
 * Next,open the terminal/command prompt in the root folder of the project
 * `cd swift_block`
 * For Linux/FreeBSD/MacOS: `python __init__.py`
 * For Windows `py __init__.py`
 * Swift-Block should now be running

+**SPECIAL INSTRUCTIONS FOR WINDOWS USERS[VERY IMPORTANT]:**

+Windows has issues with larger hosts files.The DNS Client service needs to be disabled to mitigate this.
+Recent changes in security within Windows 10 denies access to changing services via other tools except registry hacks.
+Use the [this cmd file](https://github.com/StevenBlack/hosts/blob/master/disable-dnscache-service-win.cmd)(Obviously,run this file as an Administrator) to make proper changes to the Windows registry.
+You will need to reboot your device once that's done.

 **Why the weird way of distribution?**

 I'm experiencing several issues with packaging and publishing swift-block on pypi,until I resolve those issues, I'm afraid this is the only way swift-block will be distributed.

+**Why are my changes not applied?**

+Sometimes, to refresh the hosts file, a reboot is required.
+If you think your changes haven't been applied, either reboot or follow [this guide](https://github.com/StevenBlack/hosts#reloading-hosts-file).

 **Inspiration:**